 In addition, my research has led to collaborations with international scholarly communities and performers.
 A highlight of this work was the scholarship and performance festival “Forbidden Songs,” which featured six US premieres of works by Roman Palester and the (re)premiere of Poland’s first postwar feature film, Zakazane piosenki, with new English subtitles.

 My interest in how music maps social change has led to research in fields including the history of technology, improvisation studies, and sound studies.
 I have written about how changing conceptions of amateurism provided a sounding board for Chopin and about how the advent of print capitalism restructured notions of improvisational creativity.
-Extending these interests into the present-day, I have designed and taught a course that treats improvisation as a window into contested notions of multiculturalism in recent U.S. history as a Randel Teaching Fellow in the Cornell Department of Music.
+I teach on a wide variety of subjects, including music and war, twentieth-century compositional techniques, and eastern European music history.

 Before receiving my PhD from Cornell University, I studied at the Center for Polish Language and Culture at the Jagiellonian University in Kraków on a fellowship from the Kosciuszko Foundation and the Polish Ministry of Education.
 I hold a BA with Highest Honors from Swarthmore College, and I studied cello performance at the Jacobs School of Music at Indiana University.